Kaieteur Falls — Visitor Guide 2026

 | Trans Guyana Airways | $275-310 | $375-410 | No | 12 | Varies |

 Prices are per person in USD, subject to change.
 Most operators require a minimum of 9-12 passengers for the flight to operate.
-Departure schedules and times vary by operator — some fly in the morning, others midday.
+Departure schedules and times vary by operator.
 Confirm check-in time when booking.

 Operators offering overland treks: Dagron Tours (5-day itinerary) and Adventure Guianas both run guided overland treks with Patamona indigenous guides.
-A good level of fitness is required — the multi-hour mountain climb and jungle hiking over uneven terrain is demanding.
-For more on Guyana's hiking trails, see our Jungle Trekking guide.
+A good level of fitness is required.

-Wondering what a typical Kaieteur Falls tour day looks like?
-Here's a sample itinerary for a morning-departure day trip from Georgetown.
-Note that schedules vary by operator — some fly early morning while others (such as ASL) depart midday with an 11:30 AM check-in.
-Confirm your specific times when booking.
+What a typical Kaieteur Falls tour day looks like from Georgetown.
+Schedules vary by operator; some depart early morning while others (such as ASL) depart midday.
+Confirm your times when booking.

 Hotel pickup in Georgetown.
 Most tour operators provide complimentary transfers from major hotels.